MonishReddyDev/flask-healthcare-backend/README.md

 # 🏥 Flask Healthcare Booking System (Backend)

-This is a scalable, secure, and production-ready backend built with **Flask** for managing user authentication, AI-based doctor recommendations, and appointment bookings in a healthcare setting.
+This is a scalable, secure, backend built with **Flask** for managing user authentication, AI-based doctor recommendations, and appointment bookings in a healthcare setting.

 ---